 Until they turn 65 and get blindsided with a termination of their “lifetime” benefits.
 This scenario is happening more frequently.
-It traces to a deliberate insurance company tactic at the time the claim is filed – coding the disability as illness rather injury.
+It traces to a deliberate insurance company tactic at the time the claim is filed – coding the disability as an “illness” rather than an “injury”.
 Read more about this disturbing trend – and what rights you may have.

 Manipulating the fine print is a bad faith action

 It is common for long-term disability policies to have stipulations for certain situations.
 For example, the policy may pay reduced benefits if a person becomes disabled after the age of 60.
 This is reasonable; the likelihood of disability increases with age.